nareshsoni02/WeatherApp/README.md

 Following validation are done on vendor input:-

-a.
-Price is null or empty.
+1. Price is null or empty.
-b.
-Price does not have vendor.
+2. Price does not have vendor.
-c.
-Price does not have instrument.
+3. Price does not have instrument.
-d.
-Price does not have created date.
+4. Price does not have created date.

 Following design patterns are used to implement price processor:-